ninhtheanh/thuocnamthuocbac/wp-content/themes/dongy/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Our 2015 default theme is clean, blog-focused, and designed for clarity.
-Twenty Fifteen's simple, straightforward typography is readable on a wide variety of screen sizes, and suitable for multiple languages.
+Dong Y's simple, straightforward typography is readable on a wide variety of screen sizes, and suitable for multiple languages.
 We designed it using a mobile-first approach, meaning your content takes center-stage, regardless of whether your visitors arrive by smartphone, tablet, laptop, or desktop computer.

 * Responsive Layout
 * Custom Colors